judycurie/judy/docs/assignments/week08.md

  - min wire width and clearance 0.4mm
  - a tip on calibrating the tool - screw it slightly > put it down > unscrew so that it hits the surface > screw it again
  - workflow how to use mods to generate tool path on the local computer using linux on virtual machine
+ - 1/64in mill for traces & 1/32in mill for boarder
+ - tight the mill from both sides

 ## Design